marcsto/simple-image-labeler/README.md

 #### Usage:
   python label_images.py path_to_images

+#### Screenshot:
+Here's a screenshot of labeling hockey data into away jersey, home jersey, someone that isn't on the rink like a spectator or a referee
 ![App screenshot](https://github.com/marcsto/simple-image-labeler/blob/main/screenshot.png)

 #### Directory structure:
-  The setup is simple: have a directory with images to label, and sub-directories in that directory which are the labels.
-Files will be moved to those directories as you perform labeling.
+  The setup is simple: setup a directory with all the images to label and sub-directories in that directory which are your label names (just create empty ones with the names of your labels if they don't exist).
+The sub-directories will automatically be detected as labels.
+Files will be moved to those sub-directories as you perform labeling.

 ![App screenshot](https://github.com/marcsto/simple-image-labeler/blob/main/screenshot_directory_structure.png)